 A Potpourri of Social History Talks – Autumn Series

-This all series ticket covers all five talks in the autumn “Potpourri of Social History” talks series, for the discounted price of four.
+This all series ticket covers all three in the Autumn “Potpourri of Social History” talks series, for the discounted price of £12.50 (members £10.00).
 You may also book each talk individually – see each separate event page.
-Four of the talks are on Thursday afternoons at 2pm, one on a Saturday at 12 noon.
-All last about an hour with time for questions and discussion afterwards.
+All three talks are on Thursdays at 2pm and last about an hour.
+Afterwards there will be time for questions and discussion.
+This is an online talks series using Zoom.

 Zoom Talk Requirements

 To join these talks, you will need a computer device with speakers.
 Ideally, also a webcam and microphone.
 You also need to be able to access the internet from it.
-First-time users of Zoom, will be asked to download a small piece of software, which will be sent in advance.
-Technical help is available, please contact
+First-time users of Zoom, will need to download a small piece of software – included in the link.

 How to Book